spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 # Next Steps

-Now you can configure authentication types in tenant settings and create users and teams.
+Once the tenant is created, you can configure authentication types in tenant settings and create users and teams.

 # Resources